AlbertoV5/python-blog/docs/blog.md

     converted/002.jpeg
     converted/006.jpeg

-Note that we are placing the results in a parent directory different to the one we use for searching as we are searching recursively by default.
+Note that we are placing the results in a parent directory different to the one we use for searching as we are doing so recursively by default.
 This is because we don&rsquo;t want to get our results as inputs the second time we run the script.

 ## Conclusion